Prepare for the CISA exam with the ISACA Athens Chapter and ISACA Accredited Trainers

 Please note that once you successfully place your order you will receive an automated confirmation message.
 This does not mean that your registration is complete.
 Your place is reserved once you pay the relevant tuition fee.
 When payment is visible, we will contact you to confirm your registration.

-Zoom is a web-based video conferencing tool, compatible with Mac, Windows, Linux, iOS, and Android, that allows users to meet and attend classes online.
-You can use Zoom from your PC or laptop, but also from your iPad or smartphone.
-You will have to download Zoom to one of your devices to be able to attend this program.
+Blackboard is a web-based video conferencing tool, compatible with Mac, Windows, Linux, iOS, and Android, that allows users to meet and attend classes online.
+You can use Blackboard from your PC or laptop, but also from your iPad or smartphone.
+You don't have to download anythhing to your devices to be able to attend this program.
 We will send you a step-by-step guide once you register.
 If you use your PC or laptop you will also need a webcam, microphone, and speaker.
 Most computers have a microphone and speaker, but you can also use a headset with a microphone for better sound quality.

 The seminar can be organized exclusively for your company, if there is a group of people who wishes to attend.
 The content, dates, and schedule will be tailored to your employees' needs.